TPACK for Teaching

 Review the Model

-In this “drag and drop” H5P activity, drop the examples into the hotspots on the TPACK image.
+Drag and drop the examples into the hotspots on the TPACK image.

 Apply the Model in Your Teaching